-The Securities may be subject to price source disruption events or settlement disruption events, as set out in section III.
-6 (Price Source Disruption Event) and section III.
+Price Source Disruption Event) and section III.
 7 (Settlement Disruption Event) or the relevant Final Terms.
 The Calculation Agent (in case of price source disruption events) or the Issuer or the Paying Agent (in case of settlement disruption events) may determine in its sole and absolute discretion that a price source disruption event or a settlement disruption event has occurred or exists at any time.
 Any such determination may lead to

-- (a) a postponement or a suspension of payments under the Securities; and/or - (b) a determination of payments under the Securities based on parameters or information not provided for in the Product Documentation which are applied by the Calculation Agent in its sole discretion; and/or - (c) a redemption of the Securities on a date occurring earlier or later than the envisaged redemption date; and/or and may in turn have an adverse effect on the value of the Securities.
+- (a) a postponement or a suspension of payments under the Securities; and/or - (b) a determination of payments under the Securities based on parameters or information not provided for in the Product Documentation which are applied by the Calculation Agent in its sole discretion; and/or - (c) a redemption of the Securities on a date occurring earlier or later than the envisaged redemption date; and/or - (d) a redemption which is made in another way as envisaged (e.g. by physical delivery of assets instead of cash settlement or vice versa), and may in turn have an adverse effect on the value of the Securities.
 Neither the Issuer nor the Calculation Agent has any liability vis-à-vis the Securityholders for any losses incurred by them as a consequence of the determination that a price source disruption event or a settlement disruption event has occurred.